andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-framework-woes-unresolved-identifier-no-member.md

   - Swift

 ---
-It&#8217;s the simple things that get us, isn&#8217;t it?
+It's the simple things that get us, isn't it?

-I was working on a simple little framework the other day, and I&#8217;d gotten things just how I wanted&#8230; or so I thought.
+I was working on a simple little framework the other day, and I'd gotten things just how I wanted&#8230; or so I thought.

 I was ready to test things out and import the framework into my real app.